-In 2016, US Americans accounted for the largest number of overnight stays in Munich by foreign nationals (around 835,000), followed by the Gulf states (around 591,000) and UK nationals (around 504,000).
+In 2019, US Americans accounted for the largest number of overnight stays in Munich by foreign nationals (around 1.22 million), followed by Italians (around 613,000) and UK nationals (around 586,000).

-The Bavarian capital currently hosts the largest share of foreign tourists to German cities, having welcomed 49.8% of all visitors to Germany between January and September 2017.
-Its attractiveness is rooted in its easy accessibility, enviable public safety, excellent shopping facilities and a broad spectrum of sights to see, things to do and nearby venues for excursions.
+Munich's attractiveness is rooted in its easy accessibility, enviable public safety, excellent shopping facilities and a broad spectrum of sights to see, things to do and nearby venues for excursions.

-Review of 2016
+Review of 2019

 Where do they come from?